Renting A Mail-Forwarding UK Address

 Contrary to what you might think, the court case will go ahead even if you don't turn up to the hearing.
 This can be disastrous for a small company, as a judgement will still be made in your absence and become part of the public record.

-It’s best to get the physical letters posted to you and have done with it.
-They act as tangible reminders of things you’ve got to do and you’re not having to negotiate with the virtual office staff about individual letters.
+Getting the physical letters posted to you is an alternative.
+They act as tangible reminders of things you've got to do.

 5. Is There A Meeting Room?

 Very, very rarely you might need or want to meet someone at your 'virtual' office.
 HMRC might want to discuss your VAT registration with you.
 A client might be old-fashioned and not want to meet in a Starbucks(!) to discuss important business with you.